twcc/man-vip/doc-en/docs/faqs/twcc/ccs.md

 <summary> Q3.
 How to fix SSH `Permission denied` errors while connecting to a container?</summary>

 You might be entering the wrong password.
-Please re-enter or reset supercomputer password in Member Center, refer to [<ins>this document</ins>](https://man.twcc.ai/@twccdocs/doc-service-main-zh/https%3A%2F%2Fman.twcc.ai%2F%40twccdocs%2Fguide-service-hostname-pwd-otp-zh) for more information.
+Please re-enter or reset system password in Member Center, refer to [<ins>this document</ins>](/docs/user-guides/tws-member-center/system-account-password-otp) for more information.

 </details>